IBM-Bluemix-Docs/mass-data-migration/mass-data-migration-faqs.md

 ## **What is the file interface?**

-Mass Data Migration has shares with Network File System (NFS) and Server Message Block (SMB) enabled by default.
+The Mass Data Migration device has shares with Network File System (NFS) and Server Message Block (SMB) enabled by default.

 <hr/>